m-lab/website/_posts/blog/2024-03-25-apr24-community-call.md

 ---
 Interested in metrics that measure an Internet connection's quality from the end user perspective?
 Join us at our April M-Lab Community Call on April 4, 2042 at 11am EDT. <!--more-->

-## Metrics for Measuring Your Internet's Quality
+## Measuring the Quality of an Individual's Connection

 In February 2024 we introduced our latest research intiative Internet Quality Barometer (IQB), which aims to define Internet quality beyond “speed” for use by high-level decision makers.
 As part of IQB, M-Lab is taking inventory of the metrics and tools available today to test an individual's Internet quality and consider how they can be used in aggregate and at scale to inform public policy and planning processes.